dendibakh/perf-book/chapters/12-Other-Tuning-Areas/12-1 CPU-Specific Optimizations.md

 * CISC code is not denser than RISC code. [@CodeDensityCISCvsRISC]
 * ISA overheads can be effectively mitigated by microarchitecture implementation.
 For example, $\mu$op cache minimizes decoding overheads; instruction cache minimizes code density impact. [@RISCvsCISC2013] [@ChipsAndCheesex86]

 Nevertheless, this doesn't remove the value of architecture-specific optimizations.
 In this section, we will discuss how to optimize for a particular platform.
-We will cover ISA extensions, instruction latencies and throughput, and discuss some common microarchitecture-specific issues.
+We will cover ISA extensions, CPU dispatch and discuss how to reason about instruction latencies and throughput.

 ### ISA Extensions